 Running npm tasks when building a .NET project

-If you are building a web application using ASP.NET Core (MVC, Pages, Blazor), you may rely on npm to minify and bundle your css and js files.
-This means that to build your application, you need to run an npm script such as npm run build
+If you are building a web application with ASP.NET Core (MVC, Pages, Blazor), you may rely on npm to minify and bundle your CSS and JS files.
+This means that to build your application, you need to run an npm script such as npm run build before executing dotnet build.
+That's not convenient!
+Ideally, you want a single command, dotnet build or a Visual Studio build, to handle everything.

 <Project Sdk="Microsoft.NET.Sdk.Web">